LabSound/LabSound/README.md

         return 0;
     }

+The key is to stick to the headers in the src/Modules/webaudio.
+These are the ones that correspond to the API you'd use from javascript.

 Generally, you can take any js sample code, and transliterate it exactly into C++.
 In some cases, there are extra parameters to specify, such as the input and output indices in the oscillator example above.

+Playing a sound file is slightly more involved, but not much.
+Replace main with:

+    int main(int, char**)
+    {
+        // Initialize threads for the WTF library WTF::initializeThreading();
+        WTF::initializeMainThread();

+        // Create an audio context object
+        Document d;
+        ExceptionCode ec;
+        PassRefPtr<AudioContext> context = AudioContext::create(&d, ec);

+        FILE* f = fopen("tonbi.wav", "rb");
+        if (f) {
+            fseek(f, 0, SEEK_END);
+            int l = ftell(f);
+            fseek(f, 0, SEEK_SET);
+            char* a = new char[l];
+            fread(a, 1, l, f);
+            fclose(f);

+            ExceptionCode ec;
+            bool mixToMono = true;
+            PassRefPtr<ArrayBuffer> tonbiDataBuffer = ArrayBuffer::create(a, l);
+            delete [] a;
+            PassRefPtr<AudioBuffer> tonbiBuffer = context->createBuffer(tonbiDataBuffer.get(), mixToMono, ec);
+            PassRefPtr<AudioBufferSourceNode> sourceBuffer = context->createBufferSource();
+            sourceBuffer->setBuffer(tonbiBuffer.get());
+            sourceBuffer->connect(context->destination(), 0, 0, ec);
+            sourceBuffer->start(0); // play now

+            for (int i = 0; i < 300; ++i)
+                usleep(10000);
+        }
+        return 0;
+    }

+Substitute your own .wav file where it says "tonbi.wav", and make sure the file is located where fopen can find it.
+Compare this routine to the Loading Sounds and Playing Sounds section on this webaudio tutorial: <http://www.html5rocks.com/en/tutorials/webaudio/intro/>

+Notice that most of the APIs in webaudio return a PassRefPtr.
+These are smart pointers, and they'll stick around until there are no more references to them outstanding.
+Be sure to manage them carefully.
+You'll notice in the example above that it was safe to delete the data read from the file after the ArrayBuffer was created.
+On the other hand, a raw pointer (obtained via get) was passed to sourceBuffer->setBuffer().
+Since the sourceBuffer hasn't incremented a reference count on the tonbiBuffer, we're responsible for making sure the sourceBuffer lives long enough. sourceBuffer retains pointers into tonbiBuffer for playback, and bad things would happen if tonbiBuffer was discarded while sourceBuffer was holding a pointer.

+Another thing you'll probably notice is that webaudio objects are never created via new;
+instead there are either create methods on the context, or static factory methods, such as that on ArrayBuffer.
+The code is designed that way so that data won't leak, and that an application using the objects will shut down cleanly.

+In case you're curious, the tonbi referred to in the example is the Japanese hawk that provides the cliche pterodactyl cry in every film and TV show for the last hundred years.

 License
 -------